Immigration after the 2025 rule changes — protecting the ‘hidden’ sports workforce

 For attendees, it’s a chance to hear from and share insights with fellow leading voices in sport to level up together.

-2025’s event — taking place on Thursday 19 June — will explore the theme of sports technology through four panel sessions:
+2025’s event took place on Thursday 19 June and explored the theme of sports technology through four panel sessions:

 1. Game changers — predicting the future of sport.